Investment-grade credit could offer substantial value, even in the current uncertain economic environment.

 “Getting IG credit yields down is essential to ensuring the eventual transition to an economic recovery.”

 The overarching goal of policy is to protect and maintain the key elements of the economic apparatus for the potential restart.
 In the US, the primary focus is on the IG credit market, which is represented by the premier corporations in America.
 Their solvency and performance ability are absolutely necessary if the economy is to come back.
 The CARES Act has provided the Fed with the ability to buy corporate bonds directly for the first time in its history.
 Without parsing all the specifics of the Act, the key takeaway is that the ability to actively support the IG credit market has been initiated.
 Many doubt whether the Fed will use this facility to continually support the market, as the European Central Bank, Bank of England and Bank of Japan have routinely done.
 There is also a thought that this program should be viewed only as a backstop.
-We, however, suspect that the Fed will use this authorization strongly in order to improve financial conditions.
+We, however, suspect that the Fed will use this authorisation strongly in order to improve financial conditions.

 Getting IG credit yields down is essential to ensuring the eventual transition to an economic recovery.
 IG credit yields have come down in advance of every US economic recovery.
 Exhibit 1 shows the IG yield history just since 1990, along with descriptions of the yield declines—for corporate bonds generally and long corporates specifically—in every downturn since 1990.